 Kathmandu Durbar Square: The next stop today is the beautiful Kathmandu Durbar Square, or the royal palace square of the ancient Malla kings of the Kathmandu Valley.
 This square and all its architectural treasures are a UNESCO World Heritage Site.
 While some damage to buildings occurred in the 2015 earthquake the site still contains many stunning architectural gems.
 The original royal palace courtyards are open to visitors and you will marvel at the intricate timber carving and beautifully crafted brickwork of the palace.
 The open square outside the palace has many beautiful multi-storey pagodas and temples with ornate carving and carpentry artwork that tells some of the story of the ancient kings and their mystical time and beliefs.
 The square also contains many important Hindu temples and statues such as to Vishnu and Lord Shiva.
 Durbar Square also contains the unique and intriguing Kumari Chok.
 This is an ancient and ornate house where resides the Raj Kumari – the Living Goddess.
 She is a young girl chosen through an ancient and mystical selection process to become the human incarnation of the Hindu mother goddess, Durga.
 If you are in the courtyard of the home at the right time in the afternoon you may see a brief glimpse of the Goddess at her window.

-Early moring after breakfast fly to Taplejung & continue trek to Mitlung.
+Early moring after breakfast fly to Bhadrapur & continue drive t o Philim..
 The trails throughout the lower sections of the Kanchenjunga region pass through fertile valleys with beautiful pastures and small villages.
 We then cross Hangdewa River and walk alongside the raging Tamor River.
 As we gradually head in a northerly direction the trail steepens after a few hours before a final descent of 350 meters on a muddy trail to Mitlung.
 We spend the night there.

-The trail ascends and descends steadily as we make our way towards the village of Sinwa.
-We continue trekking downhill until we reach Tawa.
-At Tawa, we ascend to some heights and cross the suspension bridge at Thiwa.
+Drive from Philim to Taplejung in Private vehicle.
+From there we change to local vehicle for off road.
 We pass beautiful rural landscape along the way and reach Chirwa, a beautiful Limbu village with few lodges, tea shops etc. We spend the night at Chirwa.